Published November 2019; several updates added November 2020

 In the truest sense of the word, fasting means not consuming anything except water.
 In more common fasting protocols, people consume juice or small amounts of food, or skip meals, for twelve or twenty-four hours.
 Various iterations have been studied for their effects on a variety of conditions, including high blood pressure.
 In 2001, Goldhamer et al. reported significant improvements in hypertensive patients after ten to eleven days of water-only fasting.
 Patients ate only fruits and vegetables for two to three days before the fast and followed a strict vegan diet for six to seven days afterward.
 Fasting can be dangerous, but this study was carried out in a clinic under medical supervision (Goldhamer, Lisle, Parpia, Anderson, & Campbell, 2001; Longo & Mattson, 2014).

 “Alternate-day fasting” is a term used to describe a regimen in which people eat as much as they want every second day, and on alternate days they eat some fraction of their normal intake (Kroeger et al., 2018).
 It has been studied as an approach to weight loss and for treatment of risk factors for cardiovascular disease.
 Is this sort of fasting better than other diets for weight loss and for reducing risk of CVD?
 One study said no, that it was as beneficial to go on a standard low-calorie diet as it was to do alternate-day fasting.
 Both the fasting group and the group on a low-calorie diet ended up eating about 25 percent fewer calories than they normally ate, and both groups lost weight and had lower blood pressure and lower blood triglyceride (fat) (Sundfør, Svendsen, & Tonstad, 2018).
+Alternate-day fasting may be more appealing and just as effective as a low-calorie diet.

 For people who are overweight and who also have high blood sugar, blood pressure, triglyceride, or cholesterol, losing weight is usually helpful, and it might be worth trying various sorts of eating plans (low-calorie, alternate-day fasting, low-carb, low-fat, etc.) to see which feels easiest and healthiest.
 Fasting is still an active area of research, so we can expect further developments and new kinds of recommendations.